saramazaheri/Prolog-Lanugage/README.md

 # Prolog-Lanugage
-It's a prolog language that I provided for Logic course
+It's a prolog language project that I provided for Logic course 2021